 10.13.1 Definition

+The T.35 sample group provides signaling for the user data registered as specified in Rec.
+ITU-T T.35[36], the contents of which are not specified in this document.
+This sample group is defined in a generic manner to be adaptable to a range of applications and allows integration of ITU-T T.35 messages into ISOBMFF in two different ways.

+T.35 metadata is embedded within samples, and the sample group is used to signal the presence of specific T.35 messages in these samples.
+The sample group description box ‘sgpd’ provides the necessary T.35 header, enabling the identification of different T.35 message types in the associated samples.

+The entire T.35 metadata, including its payload, is contained within the sample group description box ‘sgpd’.
+The sample to group mapping indicates which samples are associated with the T.35 data.
+This data can be retrieved from the ‘sgpd’ when the associated sample is processed.

+Derived specifications can introduce further restrictions on the T.35 sample group and define how the data, if fully present in the sample group description box, may be processed.

 Each sample of a track may be associated with zero or more sample group descriptions, each of which defines a record of T.35 information of different types.
 The same T.35 information may apply to different samples.

 The grouping_type=‘it35’ is defined as a grouping criterion for T.35 metadata.
 The SampleTableBox or TrackFragmentBox of a track can contain zero or more SampleToGroupBoxes or CompactSampleToGroupBoxes with the grouping_type='it35'.
 Each sample group description shall document exactly one 'kind' of T.35 message, i.e. shall map to T.35 sample group entries with at least the same ITU-T T.35 country code, terminal provider code and terminal provider oriented code, and T.35 type and version (if applicable).
 The placement of T.35 metadata within the samples is out of scope and should be specified in derived specifications.